Odile078/alx-zero_day/0x03-git/README.md

 ## About Project

-this is the first repository in ALX.
+this is the first repository in ALX Projects.

 ## Author